Using raised beds

 Prepare your bed for planting

 Now it’s onto the fun bit, filling your beds ready for planting.
-Use a growing medium and fertiliser that’s appropriate for the flowers or vegetables you’re planting.
+Use a growing medium and fertiliser appropriate for the flowers or vegetables you’re planting.
 Spread your soil evenly to the top of your raised bed, you can expect it to drop a little once settled.

 View our guide to building a raised bed